0xAF/openwebrx-telegram-bot/README.md

     npm run start
     ```

-## Docker Installation

-You can also run the bot using Docker.
-This is the easiest way to get started if you don't want to install Node.js and dependencies manually.

-1. Get the docker image by one of the following methods:

-    - Pull from Docker hub.

-        ```sh
-        docker pull slechev/openwebrx/telegram-bot
-        ```

-    - Build it yourself.

-        ```sh
-        docker build -t openwebrx-telegram-bot .
-        ```

-1. Create a `.env` file in the project directory with your configuration (see above for required variables).

-1. Run the container, mounting the directory for GeoIP data and using the .env file:

-    - Docker stand alone

-        ```sh
-        docker run --env-file .env -v /tmp/geoip:/tmp/geoip slechev/openwebrx-telegram-bot
-        ```

-    - Docker compose (use the example file)

-        ```sh
-        docker compose up -d
-        ```

-This will start the bot inside a container, using your environment variables and the GeoIP database directory.

 ## Usage

 The bot will connect to the MQTT broker and start sending notifications to the configured Telegram chat.